-The flash codes are either displayed on the dashboard (telltale panel), on the remote control or on the logic controller.
+The flash codes are either displayed on the dashboard (telltale panel), on the handheld control or on the logic controller with the output LED identified "Flash Code".

 In a case where both the front and rear slide-out are in error and flashing error codes on their respective remotes, the dash tell tale will flash the front slide-out error code.